dfhoughton/ranagrams/README.md

     }

-I have not tested what this will do for something like ß or Í. You may want to normalize the text yourself before you give it to ranagrams.
+I have not tested what this will do for something like ß or Í. You may want to normalize the text yourself before you give it to rana.

 NOTE: